 Sugar is found in nearly every food we’d love to eat.
-Different amounts of sugar are normally added to give or enhance flavor of our favorite foods or drinks.
+Different amounts are normally added to give or enhance flavor of our favorite foods or drinks.
 But, did you know that there are several types of sugar?
-The sugar found in fruits is different from that found in those canned or bottled beverages.
-However, there is this one thing these types of sugar have in common, which is: they shouldn’t be consumed excessively.
+It found in fruits is different from that found in those canned or bottled beverages.
+However, there is this one thing these types of them have in common, which is: they shouldn’t be consumed excessively.

 Additionally sugar, especially simple sugar or sucrose that’s usually added to store-bought foods and drinks, will be broken down into glucose and fructose which may cause blood sugar spike.
 Glucose will be metabolized to produce energy.
 However, it will then cause our blood sugar to drop drastically and put us on what we know as mood swing.
 The sudden changes will make us feel sad, weak, hungry, and crave for more sweets.
 This definitely isn’t a good thing if we’re watching our body weight and looking forward to staying healthy.

 So no matter how difficult it is, lowering sugar intake is a measure to be taken for the sake of our own wellbeing.
 We can still fulfill our carbohydrate needs by replacing sugar with something friendlier, like dietary fiber.
 Not only is it better for our digestive system, high fiber consumption also helps stabilize blood sugar levels.
 This will help our body to slowly release energy and help us stay energized throughout the day.
 Plus fiber will keep us fuller longer, so we can control our appetite more easily.